 Falsifying Business Records

 While not as commonly prosecuted as Forgery, Grand Larceny or Criminal Possession of a Forged Instrument, Falsifying Business Records in the First and Second Degrees, New York Penal Law sections 175.10 and 175.05 respectively, are extremely serious offenses.
-In fact, New York criminal defense attorneys experienced in representing clients for Falsifying Business Records and other white collar crimes can explain how easy it is for a savvy prosecutor to bump up a less serious crime into a felony case or find an otherwise insignificant act and develop a viable misdemeanor case.
+In fact, New York criminal defense attorneys experienced in representing clients for Falsifying Business Records and other White Collar crimes can explain how easy it is for a savvy prosecutor to bump up a less serious crime into a felony case or find an otherwise insignificant act and develop a viable misdemeanor case.

 - Falsifying Business Records in the Second Degree – NY Penal Law 175.05